 For Pupil Premium, spending, we also allocate a small amount throughout the year on subject specific interventions.
 Departments can request funding but must show the rational and evidence base for the funding request.
-Previous applications have included new software, access to online learning like GCSE Pod and SENACA learning.
+Previous applications have included new software, access to online learning like GCSE Pod, SENACA learning and Up Learn.
 PP funding can also be requested to support with resources that will impact teaching and learning for all including classroom resources and additional rewards and trips.
-We also set aside part of the Pupil premium funding to subsidise uniform costs that all Pupil premium families can access.
+We also set aside part of the Pupil premium funding to subsidise uniform and footwear costs that all Pupil premium families can access.